steveno/steveno.github.io/_posts/2024/11/2024-11-19-ocaml-very-briefly.md

 Uh oh.
 We broke it.
 I do not really understand that error message.
 I do not know why the type is `float` divided by `2`.
 It also tells me "Definition of type float/2" but doesn't actually show me the definition.
-Maybe I'm misunderstanding what it is trying to tell me?

 Anyway, we can fix this using two more _mandatory_ periods.